AppBranch/cro-file-parser/README.md

 # CRO File Parser

-CRO File Parser is a proprietary software developed by AppBranch S.R.L.
+CRO File Parser is a open-source software developed started by AppBranch.
 It is designed to parse `.cro` files and provide a user-friendly interface for data manipulation and analysis.

 ## Getting Started